Lance Henriksen: Career

 Henriksen found work as a muralist and as a laborer on ships.
 For a time, he worked in Europe.
 Around age 30, he found theater work as a set designer, and he received his first acting role because he built the set for a production.
 It was around this time that he taught himself to read.
 For his first role, he put the entire script on tape with the help of a friend, then learned his part and all of the others.
 Soon afterward, he graduated from the Actors Studio and began acting in New York City.

 Henriksen's first film appearance was in The Outsider in 1961, as an uncredited extra.
 He received his first credit in his second film, 1972's It Ain't Easy.
 He auditioned for the role of Leon Shermer in Dog Day Afternoon (1975), but received the smaller part of an FBI agent that kills John Cazale's character.
 He appeared in two more films directed by Sidney Lumet: Network (1976) and Prince of the City (1981).
 In a 2009 interview, Henriksen called Lumet "the kind of guy that loves New York actors, because that's where he works and that's what he knows....He would give you the job that was maybe only meant for four days, and he'd give you the run of the show because he wanted to help support young actors in New York."

 Henriksen had supporting roles in a variety of films, including the science-fiction film Close Encounters of the Third Kind (1977) and the horror film Damien - Omen II (1978).
-He also had a co-starring role in the low-budget horror film Mansion of the Doomed (1976).
+He also had co-starring roles in the low-budget horror film Mansion of the Doomed (1976) and the Italian-produced science fiction film The Visitor (1979).
 He played Police Chief Steve Kimbrough in Piranha Part Two: The Spawning (1982), the astronaut Walter Schirra in The Right Stuff (1983), actor Charles Bronson in the television film Reason for Living: The Jill Ireland Story (1991), and a cameo appearance as The King in Super Mario Bros.
 (1993).

 When James Cameron was writing The Terminator (1984), he originally envisioned Henriksen, with whom he had worked on Piranha II, as playing the title role, a cyborg.
 The role ultimately went to Arnold Schwarzenegger.
 Henriksen does appear in the film as Hal Vukovich, a Detective in the Los Angeles Police Department.